-Rodney Burget Executed After Hours of Delay, Supreme Court Filing
+Rodney Berget Executed After Hours of Delay, Supreme Court Filing

 After numerous court appeals, Attorney General Marty Jackley said that due process had run its course.

-A series of events, which included individuals filing on behalf of Burget with the US Supreme Court, delayed the 1:30 PM scheduled execution time.
+A series of events, which included individuals filing on behalf of Berget with the US Supreme Court, delayed the 1:30 PM scheduled execution time.

 "The first motion was filed by Karen Lopez challenging South Dakota law relating to the method of execution.
 The South Dakota Supreme Court has denied the Lopez motion to stay," said Jackley in a prepared statement.
 "The second motion was filed by Juliet Yackel challenging Berget’s competency and intellectual capacity which would make him ineligible for capital punishment.
 The South Dakota Supreme Court has denied the Yackel motion to stay."